Mike3rd/mturko_vercel/content/page/toby2.md

 > Next came a woman glued to her phone,
 Yap yappity yap, like she was alone.
-"Just need a mutt for my #DogLife posts,
+"Just need a mutt for my Socialgram posts,
 Cute pictures in sweaters get lots of votes"

 (Right 19)

-> Toby gave ?? the side eye- hows this?
+> Toby gave her the side eye- here's your pose.
-She yelped, "My shoes!
-Ugh.
-Pose?"
+She wants likes, not walks or belly-ache."

-He flopped on his back (belly rub?, sigh),
+He turned his tail (no fuss, no bark)...
-She snapped one pic... then walked right by.
+Next human, please—this one’s broke

 #### Pages 20-21: The Girl Who Knew His Name

 (Left 20)

-Then - a whisper soft and true:
+Then—a whisper, sweet and dear:
-"I'd name him Toby...if I could choose."
+"I'd name him Toby... my pup of cheer!"
-Toby's ears shot up, his heart went BOOM,
+His ears shot up, his heart went BONG!
-Someone knew his name in that room!
+"She SAID it!
+She KNEW it!
+RIGHT all along!"

 (Right 21)